knowledgejunkie/dotfiles/README.md

 Configurations for several other Debian-specific and general development tools and utilities are also provided.

+Scripts that I've found useful are installed into ~/.bin and $PATH is updated to reflect this.
+(Yes, it's hidden.
+Yes, it contains binaries.)

 In addition, this repository includes customisation for the following hardware:

 - [Microsoft Natural Ergonomic Keyboard 4000][ergo4000]